temporalio/proposals/all-sdk/external-client-configuration.md

 #### Java SDK Idea

+* New JAR project `temporal-envconfig`.
+  * 💭 Why not just in the SDK?
+    * We have to take a TOML dependency which is not fair to put on users that don't need this functionality.
+* New models for `ClientConfig` (and other things as needed).
-* New static `ServiceStubsOptions.loadConfig()` and
+* New static `ClientConfig.load()` and
-  `ServiceStubsOptions.loadConfig(@Nullable String configFile, boolean disableFile, boolean disableEnv)` that return the full protobuf `Config` object.
+  `ClientConfig.load(@Nullable String configFile, boolean disableFile, boolean disableEnv)` that return `ClientConfig`.
   * ❓Any better place to put this?
-It's a proto utility, not a service stub utility.
+It's a config utility, not a service stub utility.
-* New static `WorkflowServiceStubsOptions.loadBuilderFromConfig()` and
+* New instance `ClientConfig#toWorkflowServiceStubsOptions()` and static helpers like `ClientConfig.loadWorkflowServiceStubsOptions()` and the overload like `load` has.
-  `WorkflowServiceStubsOptions.loadBuilderFromConfig(@Nullable String profile, @Nullable configFile, ` +
-  `boolean disableFile, boolean disableEnv)` and `WorkflowServiceStubsOptions.newBuilderFromConfig(ConfigProfile profile)`.
-  * 💭 Why not have these loaders as instance methods on the builder?
-    * Same reason as Go, because the merging logic of knowing what to do with existing data is too complicated and it's best for the user to do that as needed.
 * Need the same for operator and cloud service stubs options.
 * Need same methods for `WorkflowClientOptions`.
   * Unfortunately with how Java works, there are separate client options, and they too can be in config.